Similar Technology and Safety Features

 Reducing the Number of Models

 The other trend that you will notice across auto manufacturers is a steep reduction in the number of models available.
 Mitsubishi has knocked its lineup down to just three key brands with some variations: Eclipse, Outlander, and Mirage base models.
-Chrysler is all but dead with only two model platforms left: Chrysler 300 and Pacifica.
-The interesting thing about the Chrysler Pacifica is that they are using a leftover name from a model that was scrapped and putting it on what is essentially the reinvention of its Town and Country and Grand Caravan lines.
+Chrysler is all but dead with only two model platforms in stock: Chrysler 300 and Pacifica.
+The interesting thing about the Chrysler Pacifica is that they are using a leftover name from a model that was scrap and putting it on what is essentially the reinvention of its Town and Country and Grand Caravan lines.
 Ford has announced its plans to scrap everything in the near future except for its popular truck lines, the Ford Focus, and Mustang.

 Safety Features Implemented with Imperfect Results

 We need only look at other recent scandals where parts manufacturers made defective parts that were installed in the vehicles of numerous large auto manufacturers and caused many tragic accidents (e.g., Takata Airbags).
-The explosive Takata airbags were installed by 19 different manufacturers in vehicles over a 13-year span of time.
+The explosive Takata airbags were install by 19 different manufacturers in vehicles over a 13-year span of time.
 To date, the airbags were responsible for 28 deaths and at least 300 injuries.